Antriksh1305/My-Portfolio/README.md

 - 🔭 &nbsp;I’m currently working on something cool :wink:

-- 🌱 I’m currently learning **Backend Development and Machine Learning**
+- 🌱 I’m currently learning **Data Science and Machine Learning**

-- 👯 I’m looking to collaborate on **Machine Learning Projects**
+- 👯 I’m looking to collaborate on **App Development and Machine Learning Projects**

 - 👨‍💻 &nbsp;Read more about my projects at [www.antrikshcodes.tech](www.antrikshcodes.tech)

-- 💬 Ask me about **CSS / Javascript / React Native / Backend Development**
+- 💬 Ask me about **CSS / Javascript / React Native**

 - 📫 How to reach me **antrikshgupta01@gmail.com**